Tver: 20th century

 On 12 July 1929, the governorates and uyezds were abolished.
 Tverskoy District, with the administrative centre in Tver, was established within Tver Okrug of Moscow Oblast.
 On 23 July 1930, the okrugs were abolished, and the districts were directly subordinated to the oblast.

-On 20 November 1931, the city was renamed Kalinin after the nominal head of state (1919–1946) and affiliate of Josef Stalin, Mikhail Kalinin, who had been born nearby.
+On 20 November 1931, the city was renamed Kalinin after the nominal head of state (1919–1946) and affiliate of Joseph Stalin, Mikhail Kalinin, who had been born nearby.
 Simultaneously, Tverskoy District was renamed Kalininsky District.
-On 29 January 1935 Kalinin Oblast was established, and Kalininsky District was transferred to Kalinin Oblast.
+On 29 January 1935, Kalinin Oblast was established, and Kalininsky District was transferred to Kalinin Oblast.

 The last vestige of the pre-Petrine epoch, the Saviour Cathedral, was blown up in 1936.
 In 1940, the NKVD executed more than 6,200 Polish policemen and prisoners of war from Ostashkov camp.

 The Wehrmacht entered Kalinin on Monday 13 October 1941 according to MI9 photographs, occupied Kalinin for two months from Monday 13 October 1941/Tuesday, 14 October to 19 December 1941, leaving the city in ashes.
 Kalinin was the first major city in Europe to be retaken from the Wehrmacht.

 During the Cold War, Kalinin was home to the Kryuchkovo air base, which is no longer in service.
 The city's historic name of Tver was restored on 17 July 1990.